tropicsquare/libtropic-rs/tropic01/README.md

 ## License

-See the [LICENSE.md](LICENSE.md) file in the root of this folder or consult license information at [Tropic Square website](http:/tropicsquare.com/license).
+See the [LICENSE](LICENSE) file in the root of this folder or consult license information at [Tropic Square website](http:/tropicsquare.com/license).